 Witness a stunning transformation at the Convent this Autumn, as a bold new ‘gold leaf’ installation brings the Providence building to life.

-Over the course of three weeks, artist Joanna Buckley will install 'The Light and the Ground' – a semi-permanent work covering the Providence building façade with an imperfect gold patina.
+Over the course of four weeks, artist Joanna Buckley installed 'The Light and the Ground' – a semi-permanent work covering the Providence building façade with an imperfect gold patina.

 About 'The Light and the Ground'

 ‘The Light and the Ground’ will investigate an immersive sensation of colour and light, and whether this has an effect on heightening the experience of awareness in the space.
 The work will aim to reference processes of transformation, symbolically, and perhaps also in its lived experience.

 The gold façade will form a background to the daily experiences that take place at the Convent – children playing in a tree, passers-by, a worn fire hydrant, sunset – each new composition revealing simple but striking relationships and perspectives.
 The intention is for it to be a subtle transformation of space that supports the community and its activities.